Nissan Sileighty: History

-Soon after the popularity of the Sileighty, another modification appeared that used the 180SX's front-end onto the S13 Silvia dubbed as the Onevia.
-Unlike the Sileighty however, the Onevia was not a popular modification by many street racers due to it using the retractable headlight system that most could not afford at the time (which also added a bit of weight to the vehicle) as well as it being considered "ugly" by some people, and as a result it remained in complete obscurity for aesthetic purposes by those who wanted the notchback coupe model of the 180SX.
-However, Nissan in North America did offer a coupe model for their domestic version of the 180SX, the 240SX, which simply transplants the 240SX's front-end onto the body of an S13 Silvia; this model was produced years before Japanese street racers created the Onevia modification in their home region, being sold as early as 1989 when the 240SX launched in North America.
+At the same time, some street racers modified an S13 Silvia to use the 180SX front-end assembly, dubbed as the Onevia, however this did not achieve the same popularity as the Sileighty due to their heavy nature regarding the use of retractable headlights, the still-costly nature of the front-end assemblies, as well as it being considered "ugly" by most if not all owners; the Onevia as a result was relegated into complete obscurity by those who wanted the notchback coupe version of the 180SX.
+However, Nissan in North America did offer a coupe model for their domestic version of the 180SX, the 240SX, which simply transplants the 240SX's front-end onto the body of an S13 Silvia; this model is not to be confused with the Onevia modification produced by Japanese street racers in their home region as it predates the creation of said modification and was sold as early as 1989 when the 240SX launched in North America.